Building Educator AI Literacy

 Learning about Copilot and AI

-Employees and students have access to the enterprise-licensed version (sign in required) of Microsoft Copilot.
+Employees and students have access to the enterprise-licensed version of Microsoft Copilot.
+Here are some resources to learn about Copilot.

-- LinkedIn Learning (free employees and students): Streamlining your work with Copilot or Copilot for Windows
+- LinkedIn Learning (free for employees and students): Streamlining your work with Copilot or Copilot for Windows

 - Microsoft: Copilot learning hub (curated training, documentation, videos, and other resources)